 The objective of the Nomination Committee is to advise the Board of Directors on the criteria for and selection of new directors.
-It shall keep the composition of the Board under review, including maintaining succession plans, and lead the appointment process for nominations to the Board.
+It shall keep the composition of the Board and subsidiary boards under review, including maintaining succession plans, and lead the appointment process for nominations to the Board and subsidiary boards.